Dubai Police Force

-The Dubai Police Force (شرطة دبي), commonly referred to as Dubai Police, is the police force of the Emirate of Dubai, United Arab Emirates.
+The Dubai Police (شرطة دبي) is the police force of the Emirate of Dubai, United Arab Emirates.
 Dubai Police Force was established on June 01, 1956, and was based in Naif Fort until 1973 when it was moved to Al Twar.

 The Dubai Police Force has 30,000 employees who are responsible for policing an area of 4,114 square kilometres and a population of over 3 million people.
 They come under the jurisdiction of the Ruler of Dubai.

-The force is currently led by Abdullah Khalifa Al Marri, whose formal title is the Commander-in-Chief of Dubai Police; he succeeded Khamis Mattar Al Mezaina in the year 2017.
-Dhahi Khalfan Tamim serves as the Deputy Chief of Police and General Security since 2013.
+The force is currently led by Abdullah Khalifa Al Marri, whose formal title is the Commander-in-Chief of Dubai Police; he succeeded Khamis Mattar Al Mezaina in 2017.
+Dhahi Khalfan Tamim has served as the Deputy Chief of Police and General Security since 2013.

 History

 Naif Fort was the Dubai police headquarters from 1956 until 1973.
 The fort is now a museum located in Naif.

-Founded on 1 June 1956, the Dubai Police Force started in Naif (a locality in the Deira side of Dubai) with only 29 members, with the first police station being known as 'Naif Fort'.
-The size of the force increased gradually, to 105 in 1960 and to 430 by 1967.
-In 1973, the force moved its headquarters to their current location of Al-Twar, on Al-Etihad Street in Dubai.
+Dubai Police was founded on 1 June 1956 and was headquartered in Naif with only 29 members.
+The first police station was based at Naif Fort.
+The size of the force increased to 105 members in 1960 and to 430 members by 1967.
+In 1973, the force moved its headquarters to their current location in Al-Twar.

-Dubai police force was the first to use many new law enforcement techniques, including electronic fingerprinting and DNA testing.
-The force was also the first to use GPS systems to locate stolen vehicles.

-The force had announced that it planned to deploy its first robot police officer in May 2017, and that their ambition is to have 25 percent of the force consist of robotic officers by 2030, as well as operate a "smart" police station that "won't require human employees".
-The force was also the first to create a human rights department, as well as the first to employ a community policing programme.

-The police force cooperates with the civil defence and ambulance personnel.

-After many years, the logo/emblem of the police force was modified on January 2018.
+During every New Year's Eve in Dubai, Dubai Police in cooperation with Dubai Roads and Transport Authority, organize traffic and police distribution across the city as well coordinate ambulance, civil defence, and emergency medical services.

+In May 2017, Dubai Police announced an initiative to incorporate smart services, such as using smart police robots for people to pay fines and report crimes as well as police stations that do not require human employees for general services.
+These stations were to be called Smart Police Stations (SPS).

+On 4 January 2018, Dubai Police unveiled a new logo, and launched a smartphone App and website.

 In 2023, the United Arab Emirates’ first ever all-female SWAT team competed in the SWAT World Challenge for the Dubai Police.

-The team, endorsed by first lieutenant Yasser al Zarouni, is made up of “jiujitsu champions and keen-eyed sharpshooters” such as lieutenant Latifa al-Salman and sergeant Sheikha Ali Abdullah, as well as nine additional members.
+In 2024, Dubai Police reported a 99 percent crime detection rate using forensic evidence.

-The Middle East’s first floating Smart Police Station (SPS) will be operational by the end of 2026.
-The project was launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum.
+Dubai Police will launch the Middle East’s first floating Smart Police Station (SPS) which will be operational by the end of 2026.